CarmenPopoviciu/protractor-styleguide/README.md

 // TODO what more do we want to say here?

 **One word of advice!** New versions of Protractor can sometimes come with breaking changes, which might, well, break your tests.
-Make sure to always read the changelog before updating to a newer or the latest version!
+Make sure to ALWAYS read the changelog before updating to a newer or the latest version!

 ### One config file to rule them all

   - Create one protractor.conf.js file.
 You can create spin-offs using grunt (or an other task runner).

-Any protractor test suite starts out with a protractor.conf.js file, which, as the name suggests, configuration code for protractor written out in javascript.
+Any protractor test suite starts out with a protractor.conf.js file, which basically is, as the name suggests, configuration code for protractor written out in javascript.
 When you want to test different test tasks (targets), its easy to create copies of the conf file.
 You shouldn't do that.
 Just because a file contains config, doesn't mean that it isn't code and thus you should treat it as if it is production code.
 Code duplication is not acceptable.

 ## Page Objects